cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

     * Clearly define terms: "cybercrime", "evidence", etc.
     * "Scams" rather than "cybercrimes"
     * "Reporting" rather than "sharing"

-# Testing early concepts

 # Applying what we learned

-As we learned more about what both victims and police need, we were able to address more of those needs in the prototypes we built.
-We interviewed owners and employees at small- and medium-sized businesses and spoke with police in different jurisdictions.
+As we learned more about what victims and police need, we were able to address more of those needs in the prototypes we built.
 We then took what we learned and applied it to prototypes through incremental, but informed changes.

 ## Simply asking for data is not enough

 There are many barriers that affect victims' ability to provide information especially without face-to-face interactions with someone who can empathize, provide context, and help a victim orient themselves in their situation.
 We found that many of the things victims struggle with, police are burdened by as well.

 ## Victims cannot provide data all at once, or without structure

 Because they're upset or confused victims find reporting can get overwhelming very quickly.
 Police see a lot of incomplete reports, or lack of detail in reports because victims are too overwhelmed to answer all their questions.

  > "Some people will only answer 1 of 6 questions.
-It's a lot for them to process."
- *— Frontline staff*
+It's a lot for them to process." *— Frontline staff*

 We addressed this in the prototype by dividing the current iteration into short sections that are easily digestible.